RNA activation

-History and Discovery
+History and discovery

-The phenomenon of RNAa was first reported in 2006 by Long-Cheng Li and colleagues at University of California, San Francisco (UCSF).
+RNAa was first reported in 2006 by Long-Cheng Li and colleagues at University of California, San Francisco (UCSF).
 They demonstrated that synthetic dsRNAs, termed saRNAs, could target gene promoters and induce potent and sustained upregulation of gene expression in human cells.
 This discovery challenged the prevailing view of small RNAs as solely negative regulators of gene expression.
 The Li group coined the term "small activating RNA" (saRNA) to distinguish these RNAs from those that mediate gene silencing.

 Shortly after, in 2007, Janowski et al. independently confirmed RNAa, showing that dsRNAs could activate the expression of the progesterone receptor gene.
 Subsequent research revealed that endogenous miRNAs, traditionally known for gene silencing, could also activate gene expression through a process termed miRNA-mediated RNAa (mi-RNAa).
-Since the initial discovery of RNAa in human cells, many other groups have made similar observations in different mammalian species including human, non-human primates, rat and mice, plant and C. elegans.
+Since the initial discovery of RNAa in human cells, many other groups have made similar observations in different mammalian species including human, non-human primates, rat and mice; plant and C. elegans.